rtoal/iki-compiler/README.md

 This is a compiler for the little programming language called Iki.
 The compiler is a node.js app.
-It's indented to be useful for people teaching or learning about compiler writing &mdash; at least the front-end parts.
-It illustrates recursive descent parsing and a whole lot of duck typing.
+It's intented to be useful for people teaching or learning about compiler writing &mdash; at least the front-end parts.
+Parsing is done by hand with a simple recursive-descent parser.

-**NOTE: THIS PROJECT IS STILL UNDER DEVELOPMENT**
+**This project is very much under development.**

 ## Usage